Ewe love poem

 The Ewes are from the actual Yoruba country, they are farmers and fishermen.
-Their socio-political organization rests on exogamous patrilineages, the principle of virilocal residence and the unity of the city-state; The head of lineage plays an important role as an intermediary with the ancestors, who are the object of a particular cult.
+Their socio-political organization rested on exogamous patrilineages, the principle of virilocal residence and the unity of the city-state; The head of lineage played an important role as an intermediary with the ancestors, who were the object of a particular cult.